This South African Home Brand Succeeds Through Sustainability and Community

 Focusing on sustainability has become an increasingly important condition for many shoppers over the last few years.
 From the style and quality of the product to being able to truly know how it is made, trying to find brands that live up to all of these expectations can be overwhelming.
 While it can be difficult to know where and how to shop sustainably, companies like Mo’s Crib are bringing customers eco-friendly products while maintaining an impressive and creative style with a story.
 Mo’s Crib Home Decor

-“Michelle and I come from a poverty-stricken background, and we’ve had to use nothing but our own resources.”—Mo Mokone Mo’s Crib Home Decor
+“Michelle and I come from a poverty-stricken background.
+We’ve had to use nothing but our own resources.”—Mo Mokone

 Local Insight: While Mo’s Crib does employ a handful of men who contribute greatly to the business, women make up about 90% of the staff at this female-led company.
 Mo’s Crib Home Decor

-Described as a “natural born artist” by her sister Michelle, Mo developed a skill for origami while in London, leading her to eventually be inspired to sell her creations at a local market.
+Called a “natural born artist” by her sister Michelle, Mo discovered her talent for origami while living in London.
+Inspired by her craft, she began selling her creations at a local market—and things took off from there.
 “We never expected to sell as many items as we did, but people loved them!” exclaims Michelle.
 “Eventually, we came up with the PVC baskets, and by 2019, we were running a full-time business.”
-Now, Mo’s Crib products are available for direct purchasing through Crate & Barrel, one of the most popular and sought-after furniture brands in the United States.
+Now, Mo’s Crib products are available at Crate & Barrel, one of the most popular furniture retailers in the U.S.

-Local Insight: Even during the global pandemic, Mo and Michelle managed to seal the deal on all of their biggest contracts from the comfort of their own bedrooms while wearing pajamas!
+Local Insight: Even during the global pandemic, Mo and Michelle managed to seal the deal on all of their biggest contracts.
+All from the comfort of their own bedrooms while wearing pajamas!
 Mo’s Crib Home Decor

 “Michelle and I come from a poverty-stricken background, and we’ve had to use nothing but our own resources,” explains Mo.
 “I think what I’ve been most proud of throughout this journey is the hussle that we’ve both had.
 We are 100% self-funded.
 Everything that we’ve created from so little really is amazing.”